Resolving the C/IGM in Cosmological Simulations

 The IGM contains most of the baryons in the Universe and sets the boundary conditions for gas flows into galactic halos.
 However, resolving it in cosmological simulations is notoriously difficult, since resolution elements typically have fixed mass yielding poor spatial resolution in low density regions.

-My collaborators and I in the HITS-Yale Program in Astrophysics, in a paper led by Freeke van den Voort, have pioneered a novel method to greatly enhance the resolution in the CGM, without affecting the resolution in the galaxy and without prohibitive computational cost.
+My collaborators and I have pioneered a novel method to greatly enhance the resolution in the CGM, without affecting the resolution in the galaxy and without prohibitive computational cost.
 In a pilot study, we used this method to simulate a Milky-Way mass halo to z = 0, revealing much more small scale structure and increased HI in the CGM, in better agreement with observations.

 Lyman Limit Systems resembling observations.

 Several press releases associated with this work can be found at the links below